 Before you can set up your payment terminals you’ll need to acquire a reliable payment processing account.
 But finding a merchant account provider that is sustainable for a high-risk business can seem like a tall order.
 That’s why you need to shop for providers that offer tailor-made account plans for high-risk merchants.

 The right provider won’t try to soak you for all you’re worth by cluttering your monthly bill with additional fees.
 Progressive providers will also have benefits like chargeback protection, which will reimburse you on chargebacks up to certain amount.
-There are even all-inclusive pricing plans that offer chargeback protection and a low rate of 2.1 per monthly credit sales volume.

 Be sure that the merchant account provider you choose to partner with doesn’t charge you a termination penalty if you decide to cancel a contract early on.
 There are a lot of providers out there that will try to take advantage of high-risk merchants, so ask up front about penalty clauses.